biwalsh72/ncah-game/README.md

 Installing and running is easy:
 -Download zip or clone project from Github
 -Install dependencies using command "npm install"
--Run program using "npm run play"
+-Run program using "npm start"

 ### Installing